 Bristol is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Bristol citizens is very high relative to the national average among all cities (21.84%): 38.40% of adults in Bristol have a bachelor's degree or even advanced degree.
+The citizens of Bristol are very well educated compared to the average community in the nation: 38.40% of adults in Bristol have a bachelor's degree or even advanced degree.

 The per capita income in Bristol in 2010 was $33,102, which is lower middle income relative to Rhode Island, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,408 for a family of four.
 However, Bristol contains both very wealthy and poor people as well.